johnnybuildsyo/awesome-buildinpublic/README.md

 - [How to Build in Public](https://gabygoldberg.medium.com/the-building-in-public-how-to-guide-219d417f00c1) - Chapter 1 of The Building in Public How-To Guide.
 - [Stacking the Bricks Shorts]([https://shorts.stackingthebricks.com/page/2/](https://shorts.stackingthebricks.com/)) - Short & sweet posts about bootstrapping and running a successful product business
 - [Just Ship It](https://marclou.beehiiv.com/) - Content archive from the Just Ship It newsletter.

-## Communities

-- [r/buildinpublic](https://www.reddit.com/r/buildinpublic/) - Popular subreddit for building in public
-- [Build In Public Community on Twitter/X](https://x.com/i/communities/1493446837214187523) - Share what you're working on.
-Get feedback.
-Help each other move forward.
-No self-promotion.
-- [#buildinpublic on Bluesky](https://bsky.app/hashtag/buildinpublic) - A growing community of folks on Bluesky who build in public.
-- [Building In Public on Indie Hackers](https://www.indiehackers.com/group/building-in-public) - Indie Hackers building their products in public: IH, Blog, Twitter, Youtube
-- [WIP.co](https://wip.co/) - WIP is a group of makers shipping together, helping each other stay accountable and reach our goals.

 ## Podcasts